What our guarantees, standards and accreditations mean

-- 100% of the wood-based material used in our UK manufacturing processes is from FSC® certified sources.
+- 100% of wood-based material used in Howdens UK based manufacturing is from FSC® certified sources.

 - Howdens Joinery has been awarded the ISO 14001:2015 accreditation for demonstrating and continually developing sound environmental performance by BM Trada.
 BM Trada provides independent certification, testing, inspection, training and technical services globally.

 - 98% of all waste produced in manufacturing and logistics is diverted from landfill by recycling and producing heat energy for our factories.